ioannis-doitsinis/My_Projects/03.LLM_Project/ReadMe.md

 # __Project Overview__

 In this project, I developed an AI-powered career recommendation system using GPT-2.
-The goal was to provide personalized career path suggestions based on a user’s skills, interests, and strengths.
+The target of the model was to provide recommendations on career paths and skills based on a user’s skills or position.

 Initially, the baseline GPT-2 model was tested without fine-tuning to evaluate its general performance.